chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 |--------------|--------------------------------------|-----------|
 | errorSummary | Human-readable summary of the error | String    |

-Returning an error object will cause Okta to record a failure event in the Okta System Log.
-The string you supplied in the `errorSummary` property of the `error` object will be recorded in the System Log event.
+Returning an error object causes Okta to record a failure event in the Okta System Log.
+The string that you supplied in the `errorSummary` property of the `error` object is recorded in the System Log event.

 ### Sample JSON payload of request from Okta to your external service